jkbonfield/io_lib/README.md

-Io_lib:  Version 1.14.8
+Io_lib:  Version 1.14.9
 =======================

-Io_lib is a library of file reading and writing code to provide a general purpose trace file (and Experiment File) reading interface.
-The programmer simply calls the (eg) read_reading to create a "Read" C structure with the data loaded into memory.
+Io_lib is a library of file reading and writing code to provide a general purpose SAM/BAM/CRAM, trace file (and Experiment File) reading interface.
+Programmatically {S,B,CR}AM can be manipulated using the scram_*() API functions while DNA Chromatogram ("trace") files  can be read using the read_reading() function.

 It has been compiled and tested on a variety of unix systems, MacOS X and MS Windows.

 The directories below here contain the io_lib code.
 These support the following file formats:

+	SAM/BAM sequence files
+	CRAM sequence files
 	SCF trace files
 	ABI trace files
 	ALF trace files